The End of All Things (Fringe): Reviews

 The episode has received generally positive reviews from television critics.
 Andrew Hanson of the Los Angeles Times remarked, "Great acting, a decent twist and the truth behind one of the most enigmatic characters in television history.
 Why can’t more Fringe episodes be like this?
 Why can’t more television be like Fringe?'".
 Hanson also lauded Jared Harris' performance, calling him "a fantastic villain.
 Arrogant and superior, with hints of insecurity.
 Jones’ speech about all living creatures needing incentive might have been goofy coming from any other actor, but from Harris, it is creepy beyond belief.
 So glad Fringe found a way to bring David Robert Jones back."
-IGN's Ramsey Isler rated it 9.0/10 for being a "fast-paced story" that was "the best episode of the season so far".
+IGNs Ramsey Isler rated it 9.0/10 for being a "fast-paced story" that was "the best episode of the season so far".
 He continued "Olivia's great escape from Jones and Bad Nina was fantastic television and some clever writing."
 Isler did find some of the Observer revelations "a bit of a let-down" however, as he felt he had already been made aware of them; this was not enough to make him critical of the episode.

 Writing for The A.V.
 Club, columnist Noel Murray graded the episode with an A−, and praised September's stumbling entrance into the lab as "yet another rich and remarkable scene".
 Entertainment Weekly writer Jeff Jensen had a more negative opinion, and commented that the episode "failed to make my dinger hum," which he attributed to high expectations set by fellow staff writer and former Fringe reviewer Ken Tucker.
 Jensen continued, "It was, to my eyes, 'just okay.'
 Certainly not the equal of the past two episodes.
 And not the strongest possible kicker to a strong second act for Fringes fourth season, which now takes a four-week snooze before rising anew on March 23 for the first of eight consecutive episodes – a sweep of story that might represent the very end of all things Fringe.
 Damn, I’m such a downer this week, aren’t I?
 Ah, but so was this episode."
 In January 2013, IGN ranked the episode as the fourth best episode of the series, explaining that "when Season 4 needed a boost of excitement, this episode delivered it in a timely fashion.
 It had a thrilling pace and offered answers to some questions that have lingering since the series began."